Daveiano/weewx-wdc-interceptor-docker/readme.md

 ### install-input.txt

-The template for the weewx configuration manager:
+The template for the weewx install manager:

 | Value in txt                  | weewx Spec          |
 |-------------------------------|---------------------|